reacton-js/reacton/README.md

 <br>

-The **$state** property allows you to get/set the value of any state directly.
+The **$state** property allows you to Get/Set the value of any state property.
 For closed components, calling this property from outside of static methods returns «undefined».

 To get the state value of **message**, enter the command in the browser console: